Kanban-Zai/kbz-extensions/kbz-red/README.md

 ### CADENCE

 Use cadence as your projects TICK.
-Aggree as a team to change directions or prioritize work only on a tick.
+Aggree as a team to change directions or prioritize or add work only on a tick.

+### DELIVERY QUEUE

+A list of all work sorted by weight ASCENDING.

 # NORMS

+### WEIGHTING

+Team members must continually weight cards.
+The higher the number the more weight they have therefore lower weight cards are done first.

 ### FAILFAST